 Yes.
 Women at risk for STIs can use progestin-only injectables.
 The few studies available have found that women using DMPA were more likely to acquire chlamydia than women not using hormonal contraception.
 The reason for this difference is not known.
-There are few studies available on use of NET-EN and STIs.
-Like anyone else at risk for STIs, a user of progestin-only injectables who may be at risk for STIs should be advised to use condoms correctly every time she has sex.
-Consistent and correct condom use will reduce her risk of becoming infected with an STI.
+There are few studies available on the use of NET-EN and STIs.
+Like anyone else at risk for STIs, a user of progestin-only injectables who may be at risk for STIs should be advised to use condoms correctly and consistently with every sex act—this will reduce the risk of becoming infected with an STI.

 3. If a woman does not have monthly bleeding while using progestin-only injectables, does this mean that she is pregnant?

 Probably not, especially if she is breastfeeding.
-Eventually most women using progestin-only injectables will not have monthly bleeding.
-If she has been getting her injections on time, she is probably not pregnant and can keep using injectables.
+Eventually, most women using progestin-only injectables will not have monthly bleeding.
+If a woman has been getting her injections on time, she is probably not pregnant and can keep using injectables.
 If she is still worried after being reassured, she can be offered a pregnancy test, if available, or referred for one.
-If not having monthly bleeding bothers her, switching to another method may help.
+If not having monthly bleeding bothers her, switching to a different method may help.

 Yes.
 This is a good choice for a breastfeeding mother who wants a hormonal method.
 Progestin-only injectables are safe for both the mother and the baby starting as early as 6 weeks after childbirth.
 They do not affect milk production.

 No. Research on progestin-only injectables finds that they do not disrupt an existing pregnancy.
-They should not be used to try to cause an abortion.
-They will not do so.
+They should not be used to try to cause an abortion; they will not cause abortion.

 No. There may be a delay in regaining fertility after stopping progestin-only injectables, but in time the woman will be able to become pregnant as before, although fertility decreases as women get older.
 The bleeding pattern a woman had before she used progestin-only injectables generally returns several months after the last injection even if she had no monthly bleeding while using injectables.

 Women who stop using DMPA wait about 4 months longer on average to become pregnant than women who have used other methods.
 This means they become pregnant on average 10 months after their last injection.
-Women who stop using NET-EN wait about one month longer on average to become pregnant than women who have used other methods, or 6 months after their last injection.
-These are averages.
-A woman should not be worried if she has not become pregnant even as much as 12 months after stopping use.
+Women who stop using NET-EN wait about 1 month longer on average to become pregnant than women who have used other methods, or 6 months after their last injection.
+Since these are averages, a woman should not be worried if she has not become pregnant even as much as 12 months after stopping use.
 The length of time a woman has used injectables makes no difference to how quickly she becomes pregnant once she stops having injections.

-Many studies show that DMPA does not cause cancer.
-DMPA use helps protect against cancer of the lining of the uterus (endometrial cancer).
-Findings of the few studies on DMPA use and breast cancer are similar to findings with combined oral contraceptives: Women using DMPA were slightly more likely to be diagnosed with breast cancer while using DMPA or within 10 years after they stopped.
-It is unclear whether these findings are explained by earlier detection of existing breast cancers among DMPA users or by a biologic effect of DMPA on breast cancer.
+No. Many studies show that DMPA does not cause cancer.
+In fact, DMPA use helps protect against cancer of the lining of the uterus (endometrial cancer).
+Findings of a few studies on DMPA use and breast cancer are similar to findings on the use of combined oral contraceptives (pills): women using DMPA were slightly more likely to be diagnosed with breast cancer while using DMPA or within 10 years after they stopped.
+It is unclear whether these findings are explained by earlier detection of existing breast cancers among DMPA users (for example, due to more frequent contact with health workers) or by a biologic effect of DMPA on breast cancer.

 A few studies on DMPA use and cervical cancer suggest that there may be a slightly increased risk of cervical cancer among women using DMPA for 5 years or more.
 Cervical cancer cannot develop because of DMPA alone, however.
-It is caused by persistent infection with human papillomavirus (see What Is Cervical Cancer?).
+It is caused by persistent infection with human papillomavirus (see Cervical Cancer in Chapter 22).
 Little information is available about NET-EN.
-It is expected to be as safe as DMPA and other contraceptive methods containing only a progestin, such as progestin-only pills and implants.
+It is considered to be as safe as DMPA and other contraceptive methods containing only a progestin, such as progestin-only pills and implants.

-Switching injectables is safe, and it does not decrease effectiveness.
+Switching injectables (from DMPA to NET-EN or vice versa) is safe, and it does not decrease effectiveness.
 If switching is necessary due to shortages of supplies, the first injection of the new injectable should be given when the next injection of the old formulation would have been given.
 Clients need to be told that they are switching, the name of the new injectable, and its injection schedule.

 During use, DMPA decreases bone mineral density slightly.
-This may increase the risk of developing osteoporosis and possibly having bone fractures later, after menopause.
-WHO has concluded that this decrease in bone mineral density does not place age or time limits on use of DMPA.
+This may increase the risk of developing osteoporosis and possibly also increase the risk of having bone fractures later, after menopause.
+WHO has concluded that this decrease in bone density does not place age or time limits on the use of DMPA.

 No. Good evidence shows that progestin-only injectables will not cause birth defects and will not otherwise harm the fetus if a woman becomes pregnant while using progestin-only injectables or accidentally starts injectables when she is already pregnant.